 From 1941 to 1943 Bruch studied psychiatry at Johns Hopkins University in Baltimore before returning to New York to open her own psychiatric practice and teach at Columbia University.
 She took a position in psychiatry at Baylor College of Medicine in Houston in 1964 and remained in Houston for the rest of her life.
 She died on December 15, 1984.

 Joseph Melton Merrill was born December 8, 1923 in Andalusia, Alabama.
 He attended the University of Alabama in Tuscaloosa for 15 months before qualifying for medical school.
 He enlisted in the infantry reserves in 1942 and because special consideration was given to medical students, was sent back to Tuscaloosa to start medical school in September 1944.
 He was in the Air Force in the early 1950s.
-As of February 2021, no obituary or other indication of his death have been found.
+Dr. Merrill died in Houston on June 27, 2021.

 Harrison “Harris” Busch, MD, PhD, was born in Chicago on May 23, 1923.
 He served in the US Army during World War II and attended medical school at the University of Illinois, followed by an internship at Cook County Hospital.
 He also earned a Ph.D. in biochemistry from the University of Wisconsin in 1952.
 After teaching at Yale and (University of?)
 Illinois, he moved to Houston in 1960 to become a professor of pharmacology at Baylor College of Medicine.
 He stayed at Baylor until he retired in 1998.
 Busch was interested in the function of mRNA in producing proteins within cells.
 He died in Houston on September 22, 2006 and is buried at Adath Emeth Cemetery in Houston.